Sergeileduc/Smallify-comics-linux/README.md

 # Smallify-comics

+smallifiy uses Image Magick, please install first `sudo apt-get install imagemagick`

-Put files into a known folder of your PATH (exemple : .local/bin) or make links (ln)
+, Put files into a known folder of your PATH (exemple : .local/bin) or make links (ln)

 Make sure they have execution (x) permission

 (if not, `chmod +x filename`)